CASD-EU/Seminar_data_catalog/README.md

 ![introduction_of_data_governance_terms.jpg](assets/introduction_of_data_governance_terms.jpg)

 ## 2. What is metadata management?

+Managing metadata involves:
+- **Cataloging**: Building searchable inventories of data assets.
+- **Lineage tracking**: Understanding where data came from and how it changed.
+- **Term definitions**: Standardizing terms, so `sedona` means the same everywhere for everyone.
+- **Technical metadata**: Schemas, formats, data transformations.

+### 2.1.
+What is metadata?

+### ISO definition

+In **ISO/IEC 11179**, the `metadata (information objects) are data about Data Elements, Value Domains, and other reusable semantic and representational information objects` that describe the `meaning and technical details` of a data item.

+### My definition

+**Metadata** is `structured information` that describes one or more aspects of a data entity.
+In general, Metadata is used to summarize basic information about data which can make `finding, tracking, using, and managing` data easier.

+### 2.2 what are the objectives of the metadata?

+In general, metadata should answer the following questions:
+- What is the data asset about?
+    - Descriptions (tables, columns)
+    - Keywords or tags
+    - Themes or categories
+- Why does the data asset exist?
+    - Data source
+    - Lineage
+    - Impact analysis
+- Where is the data asset from?
+    - Spatial coverage
+    - Language
+    - Business domains
+- Who is responsible for the data asset?
+    - Creator or owner
+    - Contributors or experts
+    - Point of contact
+- When was the data asset created and updated?
+    - Creation date
+    - Last updated or modified date
+    - Update frequency
+- How can the data asset be used?
+    - License
+    - Classification
+    - Use cases

+> In this seminar, we use **OpenMetadata** as the metadata management tool.
+>

+## 2.4 Metadata management key stages

-There are two main parts of metadata management:
+There are stages of metadata management:
+ - Designing metadata model : Gathering requirements, and identifying which metadata need to be collected
- - Gathering and loading the metadata of essential data entities(e.g. file, table, data pipeline, etc.)
+ - Creating metadata: Gathering the metadata of essential data entities(e.g. file, table, data pipeline, etc.)
+ - Storing metadata: Centralizing and standardizing metadata in a repository.
- - Use the metadata to search/discover, understand and trace data.
+ - Using metadata: Providing tools to search/discover, understand and trace data by using metadata.

-In this seminar, we use **OpenMetadata** as the metadata management tool.
-Because it covers all the functionality that **Atlas** offers.
-For the functionalities which **Atlas** do not offer, I will notify you.
+ - Auditing metadata: Check if the collected metadata fulfils the requirements or not?

-## 2.1 Use the metadata to search and discover data
+## 3. What are the popular metadata management tools?

+## 4. How to use Open-Metadata(OM) as a metadata management tool?
+### 4.1 Metadata ingestion
+#### 4.1.1 Load data entity
+#### 4.1.2 Load Classification
+#### 4.1.3 Load Glossary
+#### 4.1.4 Load data lineage

+### 4.2 Use metadata
-### 2.1.1 Discover data with keywords
+####  4.2.1 Discover data with keywords

 Suppose I am a newcomer, and all I know is that the data is about `hospital in french communes`.

-## 2.2 Use the lineage metadata to trace data provenance
+#### 4.2.2 Use the lineage metadata to trace data provenance

-## 2.3 Collaboration (Atlas does not provide this functionality)
+#### 4.2.3 Collaboration

 Announcements, tasks, Activity feed, and team conversations

-## 2.4 Gathering metadata

-## 2.5 Load metadata into OpenMetadata
-## 3. What is a data catalog?

-## 4. What are the popular data catalog implementations?

-## 5. How to use Open-Metadata(OM) as a data catalog?

-### 5.1 Load data entity

-### 5.2 Load Glossary
-### 5.3 Load Classification

-### 5.4 Load data lineage

-### 5.5 How to use the search engine